Terms & Conditions

 2.6 If the Goods are to be manufactured or any process is to be applied to the Goods by the Company in accordance with a specification submitted by the Buyer, the Buyer shall indemnify the Company against all losses, damages, costs and expenses directly or indirectly suffered or incurred by the Company as a result of any claim made against the Company arising from the Company’s use of the Buyer’s specification, including, without limitation, all losses, damages, costs and expenses awarded against or incurred by the Company in connection with, or paid or agreed to be paid by the Company in settlement of any claim for infringement of any patent, copyright, design, trademark or other industrial or intellectual property rights of any person.

-2.7 The Company reserves the right to make any changes in the specification of the Goods which are required to conform with any applicable statutory or EU requirements or where the Goods are to be supplied to the Company’s specification, which do not materially affect their quality or performance, or where the Goods are supplied to the Buyer’s specification and such specification contains any error, omission or inaccuracy.
+2.7 The Company reserves the right to make any changes in the specification of the Goods which are required to conform with any applicable statutory or EU requirements and do not materially affect their quality or performance, or where the Goods are supplied to the Buyer’s specification and such specification contains any error, omission or inaccuracy.
 The Company reserves the right to increase the price for the Goods set out in the Company’s quotation as a result of any changes to the Goods required as a result of any errors, omissions or inaccuracy in the Buyer’s specification.

 2.8 Any quotation is given on the basis that no contract will come into existence until the Company despatches an acknowledgement of order to the Buyer.
 Any quotation is valid for a period of 30 days only from its date, provided that the Company has not previously withdrawn it.
 Quoted prices may be adjusted by the Company if the Buyer varies the type of Goods or quantities ordered.